nuzulul/webpeerjs/README.md

 - `createWebpeer(config)` - Create a new node.
 	- `config` - Configuration object contain:
-		- `rtcConfiguration` - **(optional)** Custom [rtcConfiguration](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/RTCPeerConnection) for WebRTC transport, the only transport available for direct peer-to-peer connectivity between browser.
+		- `rtcConfiguration` - **(optional)** Custom [rtcConfiguration](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/RTCPeerConnection) for WebRTC transport, currently the only transport available for direct peer-to-peer connectivity between browser.
-- `id` - The unique ID of the node as an identity in the global network.
+- `id` - Get the unique ID of the node as an identity in the global network.
 - `status` - Get the node status, returns `connected` or `unconnected`.
 - `peers` - Get all connected peers.
 - `joinRoom(namespace)` - Join to the room, returns an array of three functions (Broadcaster, onListenBroadcast, onMembersUpdate).
+	- `Broadcaster` - Function to broadcast message to room members (limited to 1 message/second).
+	- `onListenBroadcast` - Callback function that listen on incoming broadcast message.
+	- `onMembersUpdate` - Callback function that listen on room members update.

 ## API Docs